June 2, 2017 Career-Research Positions Vacancy

 Position Type Full Time

-The candidate will have the opportunity to conduct research on environmental health, to critically analyse and publish his/her experimental findings in peer reviewed journal(s), and to pursue his/her postgraduate degree (Master of Science or PhD by Research).
+The candidate will have the opportunity to conduct a research on molecular epidemiology in the field of gastric cancer, and to pursue his/her postgraduate degree (PhD by Research).

 Main Duties and Responsibilities